SimoneDutto/jimm/spec.md

 - `CloudRegions`: used by JIMM to set cloud's priority
 - `Models`: not used

+> Notes
+> Priority is a concept related to old JAAS concepts, we can get rid of priorities in an on-prem environment. (?)

 ### Cloud
 - `ID, Created At/Updated At, Name, UUID`: generic fields
 - `Type`: used by JIMM to decide to redact credentials.
 - `HostCloudRegion`: ??
 - `AuthTypes`: used to display info
 - `Endpoint`: used to display info